Signatures of topological phase transition on a quantum critical line: Model

-The model can support three distinct gapped phases ($w=0,1$ and $2$) distinguished by the number of edge modes they possess.
-These phases can be pinned with the winding numbers $w=0,1$ and $2$, which quantify the edge modes.
-The model undergoes transition between these phases with necessarily involving the gap closing, $E_k=0$, at the phase boundaries.
+In general, the model can support three distinct gapped phases distinguished by the number of edge modes they possess.
+These phases can be identified with the winding numbers $w=0,1$ and $2$, which quantify the edge modes.
+The model undergoes transition between these phases with necessarily involving the gap closing, $E_k=\pm \sqrt{\chi_{x}^2+\chi_{y}^2}=0$, at the phase boundaries.
 The criticalities, where the bulk gap closes, occurs for the momentum $k_0=0,\pm\pi,\cos^{-1}(-\Gamma_1/2\Gamma_2)$, which respectively gives the critical surfaces $\Gamma_{1}=-(\Gamma_{0}+\Gamma_{2})$, $\Gamma_{1}=(\Gamma_{0}+\Gamma_{2})$ and $\Gamma_{0}=\Gamma_{2}$.
-The model possesses three multicritical lines ($MC_{1,2}$), at which two critical surfaces intersect.
-One of them shows linear dispersion around the gap closing point and the other two are identified with quadratic dispersion and share identical properties.\\
+The model possesses three multicritical lines at which two critical surfaces intersect.
+Two of them ($MC_1$) share identical properties and shows quadratic dispersion around the gap closing point and the other one ($MC_2$) is identified with the linear dispersion.
+Uniquely, the model supports the edge modes and topological transition at critical surfaces $\Gamma_1=\pm(\Gamma_0+ \Gamma_2)$ corresponding to $k_0=\pi,0$ respectively (see Appendix.\ref{Numerical} for the numerical results).